dsesar4/-Croatia-Climate-analysis/README.md

 It's possible to alter Init_analysis to get the data from other stations if you want, but after that you should also probably alter some other things, since some data is fetched with average data from DHMZ witch is later used from visualizations.
 But general way of fetching and visualizing Ogimet data is provided so you can build your own script if needed.

-Dont' overuse and abuse.
+Don't overuse and abuse.
 Enjoy! :)